josiei/AroundTown/README.md

 - On the detail page, the user will be able to see a map where the venue is located
 - If the user clicks the website link, the user can view the venues website in the app

-From here, it was off to the races to begin doing research.
+From there, it was off to the races to begin doing research.
 Overall, it took me roughly 40 hours to get my MVP running.
 This was truly an incredible experience as I had no previous experience with Swift or IOS development before this application cycle.